Print: 1995 - 8811

-In order for manuscripts to include information on studies involving patients or healthy subjects, the studies must adhere to the World Medical Association Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
-The patient(s) data will be collected with informed and written consents from them or from their attendants.
-Relevant permission & ethical statements will be required to mention in the methods section involving the data of participants.
+For manuscripts to include information on studies involving patients or healthy subjects, the studies must adhere to the World Medical Association Declaration of Helsinki (https://www.wma.net/policies-post/wma-declaration-of-helsinki-ethical-principles-for-medical-research-involving-human-subjects/).
+The patient(s) data will be collected with informed and written consents from them or their attendants.
+Relevant permission & ethical statements will be required to be mentioned in the methods section involving the data of participants.

 Patient Identity Confidentiality:

 In general, no photographs, names, code letters/numbers, or detailed data that can be used to identify patients or healthy volunteers are included in PJNS articles or material submitted for auxiliary online publishing.
 Occasionally, recognized photographs or other identifying data are used as part of an article.
 To publish personal information in such instances, written permission must be sought from the research participant or, in the event of a minor or deceased participant, from the parent, guardian, or next of kin, respectively.
 The authors will keep the confidentiality of all the included subjects and present them as anonymous.